 5. Don’t blow your nose at the table

 If that hot noodle soup is making your nose run (yep, totally been there!), excuse yourself to the bathroom to blow your nose.
 It is considered rude to do this at your table.

 When using chopsticks, it’s important to know a couple of taboos.
 Here are some “don’ts” when it comes to chopstick etiquette:

-Don’t leave them inside of a bowl sticking upright.
-The reason for this is it resembles a funeral ritual and is said to bring bad luck.
+- Don’t leave them inside of a bowl sticking upright.
+The reason for this is it resembles a funeral ritual and supposedly brings bad luck.
 (Common in many Asian countries.)

 7. Know how to signal for the check